jeffersonnnn/ZEclipse/docs/CONNECTOR_GUIDE.md

-# BlackoutSOL DApp Connector Guide
+# ZEclipse DApp Connector Guide

 ## Overview

-The BlackoutSOL DApp Connector provides a clean, efficient interface for external web applications to integrate with the BlackoutSOL privacy protocol.
+The ZEclipse DApp Connector provides a clean, efficient interface for external web applications to integrate with the ZEclipse privacy protocol.
 It abstracts the complexities of anonymous transfers while exposing a simple API for developers.

 ## Technical Architecture